Step 1: Registration

 Step 2: Selecting Work

-Your portfolio must include 13 – 16 examples of your creative work and be comprised of the following:
+Your portfolio must include a Design Project and 5 additional examples of your work.
+Your complete application must be comprised of the following:

-- A completed Design Project consisting of 3 process images and a finished piece for a total of four.
-A Writing Sample – You are to evaluate your Design Project in a written document (approximately 400 to 500 words in length).
-Within this sample you are asked to demonstrate your critical thinking skills regarding your work, process, design choices and your ability to address the assignment in a notable way.
+- Follow all instructions to complete the Design Project.
+Writing is important, make sure that you include the required written elements of the design project (approximately 400 to 500 words in length).
+Your writing should demonstrate your critical thinking skills regarding your work, process, design choices and your ability to address the assignment in a notable way.
 Refer to the Digital Design Portfolio Rubric on the Evaluation Process page for requirements, guidance, and criteria.

 Step 3: Portfolio Submission